 Energy and Climate Outlook 2012

-As the word grows to a projected total population of 10 billion, it also faces immense environmental challenges: climate change, food and energy security, water scarcity, ecosystem protection and the problems that come with urbanization.
+As the world grows to a projected total population of 10 billion, it also faces immense environmental challenges: climate change, food and energy security, water scarcity, ecosystem protection and the problems that come with urbanization.
 Any projection of the future is full of uncertainty.
-But to better understand how decisions made today will affect the future, we need to better understand the interconnections between human activities and environmental change.
+But to better understand how decisions made today will affect the future, we need to also better understand the interconnections between human activities and environmental change.

-Using a projection modeling system (MIT’s Integrated Global System Model), the 2012 Energy and Climate Outlook looks at the world’s current development path and seeks to determine the associated energy, climate, atmosphere, ocean and land-use implications.
+Using a projection modeling system (MIT’s Integrated Global System Model), the 2012 Energy and Climate Outlook examines the world’s current development path and seeks to determine the associated energy, climate, atmosphere, ocean and land-use implications.
 It also incorporates emissions targets G20 nations made at a 2009 UN meeting (i.e., Copenhagen pledges) to reduce greenhouse gas emissions by 2020.
 The objective is to show how far the 2020 pledges take us, and what is at risk if we fail to push beyond these emissions reduction goals.
 These findings are a projection – not a prediction, as it is within our power as a society to change the current path if we do not like its implications.